holub008/gdlm/README.md

 ```
 ![mpg_lad_fits](docs/images/lad_fits.png)

-Note that the LAD case is quite similar to quantile regression.
+Note that the LAD case is quite similar to a quantile regression.

-### Elastic net regularized logistic regression
+### Regularized logistic regression (ridge penalty)
+Ridge regression is a convex problem, so we may use gradient descent to find the unique optimal parameterization.
+LASSO/elastic net regularization are configurable, but do not necessarily lead to a globally optimal parameterization.
 ```R
 car_data <- mpg
 car_data$is_big_car <- mpg$class %in% c('suv', 'pickup', 'minivan')